MichielDerhaeg/build-linux/README.md

 Arch Linux) will almost give you everything you need.
 You'll also need to install ``bc`` for some reason.

-The next step is configuring you build, inside the untarred directory you do ``make defconfig``.
-This will generate a default config for your currect architecture and place it in ``.config``.
+The next step is configuring your build, inside the untarred directory you do ``make defconfig``.
+This will generate a default config for your current cpu architecture and put it in ``.config``.
 You can edit it directly with a text editor but it's much better to do it with an interface by doing ``make nconfig`` (this needs ``libncurses5-dev`` on Ubuntu).
 Here you can enable/disable features and device drivers with the spacebar. ``*`` means that it will be compiled in your kernel image. ``M`` means it will be compiled inside a seprate kernel module.
-Which is a part of the kernel that will be put in a seperate file and can be loaded in dynamically in the kernel when they are required.
+This is a part of the kernel that will be put in a seperate file and can be loaded in dynamically in the kernel when they are required.
 The default config will do just fine for basic stuff like running in a virtual machine.
 But in our case, we don't really want to deal with kernel modules so we'll just do
 this: ``sed "s/=m/=y/" -i .config``.
-Building the kernel is now just running ``make``.
-Don't forget to add ``-jN`` with `N` the number of cores of this might take a while.
+We're done, so we can simply do ``make`` to build our kernel.
+Don't forget to add ``-jN`` with `N` the number of cores because this might take a while.

 Other useful/interesting ways to configure the kernel are: